archetype-org/golem-proposal/README.md

 * DID Resolution

 You should be able to take advantage of these things — \
-— whether you are developing in mars or urth, \
+— whether you are developing in Mars or Urth, \
-— whether you are building in javascript or hoon or a mixture of the two, and \
+— whether you are building in javascript or Hoon or a mixture of the two, and \
 — whether you are building a generator, agent, or webapp.

 This allows for flexibility where it is important to devs while providing opinions and standards for the things that get overlooked and take up development time when creating new projects and companies.

 ![CYOA](./img/CYOA.png)
+Essentially, Urbit is ripe for a full-stack framework: a set of standards for how to structure Hoon and Javascript projects as well as tooling for creating, scaffolding, and distributing projects.

 In order to facilitate this, there are a few different things that need to be built:
-1. **CLI (golem)** — and urth-side CLI for project creation, scaffolding, and binary & dependency management
+1. **CLI (golem)** — and Urth-side CLI for project creation, scaffolding, and binary & dependency management
-2. **Dojo Tool/IDE** — a desk of threads and opinionated pill for project creation, scaffolding, and binary & dependency management in mars.
+2. **Dojo Tool/IDE** — a desk of threads and opinionated pill for project creation, scaffolding, and binary & dependency management in Mars.
-3. **JS IPC LIbrary (clack)** — a js wrapper around conn.c to make your fakeships scriptable from JS on MacOS
+3. **JS IPC Library (clack)** — a js wrapper around conn.c to make your fake-ships scriptable from JS on MacOS
 4. **BaaS** — a desk for a NoSQL Store that can be used as a BaaS, allowing JS-first developers to move business logic to the frontend
-5. **Package Manager** — an urbit instance of an [Egyn]() registry for managing packages, binaries, and other urbit artefacts, as well as a GUI to browse them
+5. **Package Manager** — an Urbit instance of an [Egyn]() registry for managing packages, binaries, and other Urbit artefacts, as well as a GUI to browse them
-6. **DID Resolver** — <what actaully is this>
+6. **DID Resolver** — the ability to use your @p as a DID that resolves documents on an urbit ship

 In addition, there are some integrations that don't fit neatly into one of these projects, included in this document as well.